2025 Primary Election Endorsements

 Endorsements: Congressman Adam Smith, Seattle King County REALTORS, Seattle Fire Fighters Union IAFF Local 27, Seattle’s Building Trades Unions

-Spokane City Council - Johnathon Bingle (i)
+Spokane City Council - Jonathan Bingle (i)

 Jonathan Bingle, a lifelong resident of Northeast Spokane and current City Councilmember, brings firsthand experience as a small business owner to his role.
 His record includes advocating for public safety, opposing unnecessary tax increases, and supporting legislation to curb open drug use.
 With a focus on practical solutions and neighborhood-driven growth, he is a strong advocate for Spokane’s long-term housing and economic development goals.